sccn/sccn.github.io/tutorials/09_source/Model_Settings.md

   * It may be a volumetric model (Finite Element Model) describing how the current flow in each voxel.
 These are in theory more precise although they take longer to compute.
 * A **source model** describing the position of the source generating these fields
   * It may be a single dipole.
-  * It may be dipoles distributed in a 3-D grid (volumetric source model for distributed source localization such as in eLoreta)
+  * It may be dipoles distributed in a 3-D grid (volumetric source model for distributed source localization such as in eLoreta).
   * It may be dipoles distributed on a surface.
 For example, we may force dipoles to be on the cortical surface.
 * The position of the EEG or MEG **sensors** and a way to align them with both the head model and source model